pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 It does not affect the price of the product.

 Under "Property values", check all values that are required for this type of date.
-For instance, assume you are offering a tour of the Ancient Egypt for English-speaking children.
+For instance, assume you are offering a tour of the Ancient Egypt exhibition for English-speaking children.
 In this case, you select the "Resource type" `Guide` and the "Property values" `Children`, `Egypt`, and `English`.

 Click the :btn:Save: button.